asankah/identity-domains/README.md

 identity domains. `foo.example` and `baz.example` belong to the same first party set. `a.example` has no first-party relationship with any other domain.

-For the sake of making it easier to write about things, can we come up with a name for the scope within which we consider it a given that the user has a shared or trivially joinable identity?
+> An **_Identity domain_** is a scope within which we consider it a given that

-I’ve called it the “identity domain” in these diagrams, but feel free to bikeshed or point me at existing terminology for it.
+> the user has a shared or trivially joinable identity.

 The “Identity domain” has the following properties: